kintohub/kintohub-docs/docs/kintoblocks.md

 3. Select the **website type** in the drop-down.
 Right now, we only support **Dynamic Web Applications**.
 The support for static websites will be coming up soon!

-   { TODO : Add image of website type dropdown }
+   {TODO: Raven Add image of website type dropdown }

 4. Proceed to the **Advanced Options** form to specify  `Port`, `Build command` and `Run command` details.

-> Note: For example a Dynamic Web Application project, the Build command is `npm install` which installs latest changes in your project and Run command is `npm start` which starts the environment of your application.
+> Note: For example, a Dynamic Web Application project, the Build command is `npm install` which installs latest changes in your project and Run command is `npm start` which starts the environment of your application.

-   { TODO : Add image of Advanced options form }
+   {TODO: Raven Add image of Advanced options form }

 5. The final step requires you to provide the repo source details in the **Repository form**.
 The repository can either be an existing source or a newly created one.

-6. In the Repository form, make sure to specify the version control repo service used by your Organization.
+6. In the Repository form, make sure to specify the git repository service used by your Organization.
 KintoBlocks supports GitHub and Bitbucket services.

 7. Click on the **Create New KintoBlock** button.